vibeus/vibe-website/content/hardware/_index.md

       body: |
         Vibe supports standard VESA 200 x 200 mount so the Vibe board can be installed on any compatible wall mounts or stands which support at least 65 lbs.
-    - title: Are there any HDMI input?
+    - title: Does Vibe have HDMI ports?
       body: |
         Yes.
-Vibe support both HDMI input and output.
+Vibe supports both HDMI input and output.
     - title: What are the product dimensions?
       body: |
         **Vibe board dimensions:**